apache/airflow/docs/howto/operator/apache/hive.rst

 Prerequisite
 ------------

-To use operators, you must configure a :doc:`Cassandra Connection <../../connection/hive>`.
+To use operators, you must configure a :doc:`Hive Connection <../../connection/hive>`.

 .. _howto/operator:HiveOperator: